gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 Every Project Gutenberg eBook has a landing page.
 For example, this link is the landing page for eBook #1: <a href="/ebooks/1">www.gutenberg.org/ebooks/1</a>.
 That is where you can find links to download or view the various formats, and also information about the eBook.

 Project Gutenberg offers several different download options for most eBooks, as well as some information about each eBook.
-This information is called "metadata," presented in the Bibliographic Record section of an eBook's landing page.
+Information about eBooks is called "metadata," which is presented in the Bibliographic Record section of an eBook's landing page.

 Help on Download Options
 ========================

 ### Format
 The file format of the eBook.
+Any of these may be downloaded to your computer or other device - often this is a right-click or "Save as..." option.
+You can read them within your web browser too.
+HTML (online) and plain text can always display in your browser, while other formats (EPBU, Kindle...) require a browser setting or plug-in.

+For more information about tablets and ereaders, see our (help page)[/help/mobile.html].

-Main formats are:
+The main file formats offered by Project Gutenberg are:

-Read this book onine: HTML5
+Read online (web)
 : The standard format of the Internet.
 Legacy formats are automatically updated to the current version, HTML5.
 Use any web browser to display this file format.

 To save a copy, use your Browser's "Save as.." or similar menu.
 Be sure to save the "complete" eBook, including images.
 CSS (cascading style sheets) are usually included within Project Gutenberg HTML files.
 Occasionally, CSS files are listed separately.
 HTML may include images in GIF, JPEG, PNG or SVG formats.

-Read this book online: HTML (as submitted)
-: Most older eBooks, and some newer ones, use prior versions of HTML.
-For most readers, you will find no important differences between these formats and HTML5.

-Generated HTML
-: This HTML was computer-generated from plain text because we don't have a hand-crafted HTML version of this ebook.
-This format may contain formatting errors or other issues.

 EPUB3
 : EPUB version 3 (electronic publication) is the current e-book standard, by the International Digital Publishing Forum (IDPF).
 EPUB files have the extension <i>.epub</i>.
-If the eBook contains images, we offer two versions: one with and one without images.
+This is the file format most tablets and ereaders use.

 Project Gutenberg EPUB files are free from DRM (Digital Restrictions Management).
 We automatically generate the EPUB files from the HTML file if there is one, otherwise from the plain text file.
 If the source file is a plain text file, the program must guess at the structure of the text.
 Thus EPUB files may contain formatting errors like verse lines run together or paragraphs wrongfully marked as headers.

-EPUB
+EPUB (older E-readers)
 : EPUB version 2 is offered for older eBook readers or software that cannot use EPUB3.
+We also offer "EPUB (no images, older E-readers)" which decreases the size of the file by omitting images.

 Kindle
 : "Kindle" means the KF8 format, which is used by the Amazon Kindle series of mobile ebook readers.
 If the ebook contains images, we offer two versions: one with and one without images. **Note that most Kindles and Kindle software can now utilize EPUB3.
 The EPUB3 files are smaller, and usually look exactly the same**.